 This was the final of a world cup and invariably, you would rather defend 274 than chase it down, even if you have an experienced Sachin Tendulkar to bank on, an explosive Virender Sehwag who could get the team off to a blazing start, a great player of spin in Gautam Gambhir to see off Muttiah Muralitharan, and a great finisher in Dhoni.

 Having conceded close to 100 runs in the final ten overs, India made an unenviable start to their 275-run chase.
-Sehwag was trapped in front by Lasith Malinga on the third ball of the Indian innings.
+Sehwag was trapped in front by Lasith Malinga on the second ball of the Indian innings.
 Needing 5.50 runs per over, India badly needed Sehwag to provide them with a good start and thereby bring the required run-rate down.

 Imagine the tension and negativity which gripped the entire country when the Nawab of Najafgarh was dismissed with a nought on the board.